-Strategic Theme Outcome Outputs Output Indicators Annual Targets Targets maioatoro Audit Audited / Actual Performance Estimated MTEF Period 2020/21 2021/22 2022/23 Performance 2023/24 2024/25 2025/26 2026/27 Workforce Development Cultivating a skilled, ethical, and motivated team A functional and trained workforce Develop and implement the reskilling and upskilling interventions Rescoping of the training interventions Development and Implementation of the reskilling and upskilling interventions Review the impact of the Monitor and track progress Creating positive work environment to boost employee morale 2.
-Implement the change management framework and the plan Implementation of change management framework and the plan Review the impact of Change Management initiatives.
-Improved communication and social cohesion Improved stakeholder engagements Education and 3.
-Number of education and awareness engagements conducted nationally stakeholder engagements focused on regulatory mandate conducted education and awareness engagemen Conduct 132 education and awareness engagements nationally Conduct 90 education and awareness engagements nationally awareness Conduct 150 education and awareness engagements nationally
+Strategic Theme Outcome Outputs Output Indicators Annual Targets Audited / Actua Estimated Performance MTEF Period 2020/21 2021/22 2022/23 2024/25 2025/26 2026/27 Workforce Development skilled, ethical, workforce Develop and implement the reskilling and upskilling interventions Rescoping of the training interventions Development and Implementation of the reskilling and upskilling interventions Monitor and track progress positive work environment to boost Implement the change management framework and the plan Implementation of change management framework and the plan impact of Change communication and Improved stakeholder engagements Education and awareness 3.
+Number of education and awareness engagements conducted nationally stakeholder engagements focused on regulatory mandate education and awareness engagements and awareness engagements and education and awareness engagements Conduct 120 education and awareness engagements nationally Conduct 150 education and awareness engagemen ts nationally

-Modernisation and improved processes Innovative and technologically responsive systems and processes digital transformation strategy 4.
-Phase 3 of the digital transformation strategy implementation plan is implemented, deployed and institutionalised. phase 1 and 2 of the digital Implement phase 3 the digital transformation strategy implementation of the digital transformation Monitor the implementation of the digital transformation strategy Modernisation and improved processes Innovative and technologically responsive systems and processes modernizatio 5.
-Review and redesign of business processes and mapping new business Continuous process monitoring and enhancements
+Modernisation and improved processes Red tape reduction Interventions A capable, ethical and developmental state 4.
+Phase 3 of the digital transformation strategy implementation plan is implemented.
+Implement phase 1 and 2 of the digital transformation strategy Implement phase 3 the digital transformation strategy Monitor the implementation of the digital transformation strategy Monitor the implementation of the digital transformation strategy Modernisation and improved processes A capable, ethical and developmental state Red tape reduction Interventions modernization to enhance 5.
+Review and redesign of business processes Establishment of the modernisation project Redesigning and mapping new business processes Monitor the business review and enhance Continuous process monitoring and enhancements Improved governance and compliance Reduce poverty and tackling the high cost of living Optimise returns to good causes 6.
+Timely payment of grants 25% reduction in timelines for payment of grantees 70% of grants paid in line with the regulated 60 days timeframe 70% of grants paid in line with the regulated 60 days timeframe

-Output Indicator Annual Target Q1 Q2 Q3 Q4 Develop and implement the reskilling and upskilling interventions Development and Implementation of the reskilling and upskilling interventions Implement the reskilling and upskilling interventions for Grant Funding Implement the reskilling and upskilling interventions for Finance and report tabled to EXCO 2.
-Implement the change management framework and the plan Implementation of change management initiatives in accordance with the framework and the plan Implement targeted Change Management initiatives Implement targeted Change Management initiatives Impact assessment report of Change Management initiatives.
-Number of education and awareness engagements conducted nationally Conduct 90 education and awareness engagements nationally awareness campaigns Conduct 60 education and awareness campaigns nationally Conduct 75 education and awareness campaigns nationally Conduct 90 education and awareness campaigns nationally
+Indicators, Annual & Quarterly Targets

-Output Indicator Annual Target Q1 Q2 Q3 Q4 transformation strategy Deployment of the NLC Core Grant Funding business solution Institutionalisation of the NLC Core Grant Funding business solution and the ongoing development of other NLC functional solutions solution and the ongoing Plan, initiate and establish a phased digital ecosystem solution integration strategy and management capability.
-L . processes Redesign and map new business processes for HCM, Internal Audit and Finance Redesign and map new business processes for Regulatory Compliance, Operations (Marketing and Communications), ICT and Legal business processes for Evaluate the impact of the redesigned processes and report to EXCO
+Output Indicator Annual Target Q1 Q2 Q3 Q4 Development and Implementation of the reskilling and upskilling interventions Develop a new learning and development plan through consolidation of divisional skills audit outcomes Implement the reskilling and upskilling interventions for Grant Funding Implement the reskilling and upskilling interventions for HCM Implement the reskilling and upskilling interventions for Finance and report tabled to EXCO lanad than in lana Implementation of change management initiatives in accordance with the framework and the plan Implement targeted Change Management initiatives Implement targeted Change Management initiatives Implement targeted Change Management initiatives Impact assessment report of Change Management initiatives.
+Conduct 90 education and awareness engagements nationally Conduct 40 education and awareness engagements nationally Conduct 60 education and awareness engagements nationally Conduct 75 education and awareness engagements nationally Conduct 90 education and awareness engagements nationally Phase 3 of the digital transformation strategy implementation plan is implemented Implement phase 3 of the digital transformation strategy Deployment of the NLC Core Grant Funding business solution Institutionalisation of the NLC Core Grant Funding business solution and the ongoing development of other NLC functional solution 2 digital modules solution Implemented to improve operational efficiency 2 digital modules solution Implemented to improve operational efficiency of huginoss processes Redesign and map new business processes for HCM, Internal Audit and Finance Redesign and map new business processes for Regulatory Compliance, Operations (Marketing and Communications), ICT and Legal Redesign and map new business processes for Commissioner's office and Company Secretariat to improve operational efficiency Evaluate the impact of the redesigned processes and report to EXCO and the second s 25% reduction in timelines for payment of grantees N/A N/A 25% reduction in timelines for payment of grantees from Q3 of 2024/25